Create a sample data frame

 How to Extract Character Variables from DataFrame in R

 In R, you can extract character columns from a data frame using various methods.
-Here are a few common ways to achieve this:

 Let's create a sample data frame called mydata having 3 variables (name, city, age).